njlyon0/supportR/README.md

 requests](https://img.shields.io/github/issues-pr/njlyon0/helpR)
 <!-- badges: end -->

-`helpR` is an R package where the only unifying theme of the functions is honestly just that I wrote them.
+`supportR` is an R package where the only unifying theme of the functions is honestly just that I wrote them.
 That said, there are some useful functions for **data wrangling** and **plotting** in particular, though functions for *other purposes* are also included.
 I’ll add functions to this package as I write more orphan scripts that I hope others might find useful so stay tuned!

 ## Installation

-You can install the development version of helpR from [GitHub](https://github.com/) with:
+You can install the development version from [GitHub](https://github.com/) with:

 ``` r